pl-king/flutter-video-player/README.md

-# plugin_videoplayer
+# flutterpluginvideoplayer

-A new flutter plugin project.
+A new Flutter plugin.

 ## Getting Started